neozt/leetcode-daily/README.md

 - The site is deployed to AWS Lambda using Serverless Framework.
 - Run `serverless deploy` to deploy latest changes.

+## Potential Improvements
+a.
+Cache LeetCode API calls to improve performance.
+b.
+Save and retrieve Daily Questions data to and from Valkey/Redis to minimize API calls.

 ## Acknowledgements